 The ceiling of the baptistery is decorated with a beautiful gold mosaic of the Last Judgement with an opening through which daylight enters the baptistery.
 The mosaic took over 100 years to complete.
 It is huge and makes you look up all the time, just like the Sistine Chapel.

-Ticket to the baptistery can be purchased as part of the package.
+You can buy a ticket to the baptistery as part of a package (see above for information on the Duomo).
 It can be bought directly opposite the front door of the baptistery.
-The Baptistery is open daily 9:00-19:45.
+The Baptistery is open daily 8:30-19:30.

 5. Basilica of San Lorenzo